Journal of Women's Health

 The Journal of Women's Health is a monthly peer-reviewed healthcare journal focusing on women's health care, including advancements in diagnostic procedures, therapeutic protocols for the management of diseases, and research in gender-based biology that impacts patient care and treatment.
-The journal was established in 1992 and is published by Mary Ann Liebert, Inc. The editor-in-chief is Susan G. Kornstein (Virginia Commonwealth University).
-It is the official journal of the Academy of Women's Health and the American Medical Women's Association.
+The journal was established in 1992 and is published by Mary Ann Liebert, Inc. It is the official journal of the Academy of Women's Health and the American Medical Women's Association.
+Its editor-in-chief is Susan G. Kornstein (Virginia Commonwealth University).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to Journal Citation Reports, the journal has a 201 impact factor of 2.322, ranking it 3rd out of 41 journals in the category "Women's Studies".